jpschober/foxxsupertest/README.md

 * `serverAddress` : Your ArangoDB server address, e.g: `http://localhost:8529`.
 * `baseURL` : Your database mounting point (not the Foxx mounting point), e.g: `/_db/_system`.

+Note: You will need to make sure the Development mode is **disabled** before running tests.
+Because in development mode, every request causes the app to be reloaded, which may interfere with the tests that already running for the same app.

 ## Examples
 FoxxSupertest works well with Mocha shipped-in with ArangoDB 2.6.
 The following examples demonstrate how it works as it differ a little bit from the original Supertest: